Description

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 627 days of Vanguard Developed Markets Index Fund is larger, thus worse.
+• Looking at the maximum time in days below previous high water mark of 627 days in the last 5 years of Vanguard Developed Markets Index Fund, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum days below previous high is 115 days, which is smaller, thus better than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 115 days, which is greater, thus worse than the value of 87 days from the benchmark.

 AveDuration: